fuxingloh/vue-horizontal/README.md

 ## Vue 3 Goals & Objective

+- [x] Baseline support for Vue 3, e2e tested
+- [ ] CSS should be inlined with js for a single export experience
 - [ ] Setup basic workflow, CI for code quality
-- [ ] Baseline support for Vue 3, e2e tested
+- [ ] @next & v1 will be for Vue 3
 - [ ] Update Documentations on Vue 3 Support
-- [ ] @next & v1 will be for Vue 3
-- [ ] CSS should be inlined with js for a single export experience

 ### Extended Improvements